BloomTech-Labs/loanie/README.md

 What you'll need:

 * Twilio API key - In order to automate text messages to clients, you'll need a Twilio API key.
-Sign up at https://twilio.com to receive an API key.
+Sign up at https://twilio.com.

 * Stripe API key - In order to receive payments from subscribers, you'll need a Stripe account and API key.
 Setup an account at https://stripe.com.

 * SendGrid API key - In order to automate email messages to clients, you'll need a SendGrid API key.
-Sign up at https://sendgrid.com to receive an API key.
+Sign up at https://sendgrid.com.

 ---